shawngraham/cdh2020/content/en/week/1/github.md

 ### Going further

 Github can also be used to run an entire website, generated from your text files.
 In fact, that's how I built this course website!
 The following three links are from my HIST4806a 2020 seminar on digital history and museums; they will walk you through how to use your Github account to serve up a professional scholarly website; you can use this scholarly website to host your reflections and course work, if you want.
+Follow these three pages in order:

 1. [Building Your Own Scholarly Website](https://shawngraham.github.io/dhmuse/building-your-online-presence/)